 The System engaged in the automatic collection and transfer of the monitored data to the cloud server with web-based data management software.

-Apart from this, the automatic weather station was installed at the centre of the normal span which was used to monitor the entire weather parameters.
-All the installed sensors, including the weather station were connected to an Automatic Data Acquisition system for real-time data.
+Apart from this, the automatic weather station was installed at the center of the normal span which was used to monitor the entire weather parameters.
+All the installed sensors, including the weather station, were connected to an Automatic Data Acquisition system for real-time data.

 The installation team was given 10 days to carry out the installation and commissioning work.
 On top of it, the installation location was quite difficult, where the Encardio Team Engineers used trolleys and suspended buckets to reach the location where the sensors had to be installed.